Azure/Cloud-Native/website/blog/2022-10-04/index.md

 ## Microservices & Containers

 Functions-as-a-Service is an ideal first step towards serverless development.
-But Functions are just _one of the 5 pillars_ of [Cloud native](https://azure.github.io/Cloud-Native/blog/zero2hero-aca-01).
+But Functions are just _one of the 5 pillars_ of [Cloud-native](https://azure.github.io/Cloud-Native/blog/zero2hero-aca-01).
 This week we'll look at two of the other pillars: **microservices** and **containers** - with specific focus on two core technologies: Azure Container Apps and Dapr (Distributed Application Runtime).

 In this 6-part series of posts, we walk through each technology independently, before looking at the value of building Azure Container Apps **with Dapr**.